snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 Now we have everything in place to run builds.
 But we haven't yet defined what the build should actually do.
-CodeBuild works similar to other CI/CD Services like Travis and CircleCI, that we place a file in the root directory, which describes the build steps.
+CodeBuild works similar to other CI/CD Services like Travis and CircleCI.
+We need to place a file in the root directory, which describes the build steps.
 In CodeBuild this file is called _buildspec.yml_ an is written in YAML.
 My _buildspec.yml_ looks like this:

 ```yaml
 version: 0.2